 A dentist may recommend this procedure when a cavity is too large for a simple filling or after a tooth has had a root canal.
 Both of these situations make a tooth weaker and more prone to breaking if not crowned.
 A cap may also be used on a front tooth that is broken or discolored for a cosmetic fix.

 Patients who are missing many or all of their teeth may find eating difficult.
 Aesthetics may be a concern as well.
-There are two main types of dentures — complete and partial.
-A complete denture is used when the patient does not have any natural teeth.
-A partial denture has clasps that hook to the patient's remaining teeth.
-The natural teeth act as anchors for this type of denture.
+There are three main ways dental implants can replace teeth — single tooth replacement, implant bridge, and implant supported dentures.
+An implant supported denture is used when the patient does not have any natural teeth.
+An implant bridge can replace multiple teeth in a row and single tooth replacement involves the use of one dental implant topped with a dental crown.
 This restoration can provide a patient with an attractive smile while improving chewing function.
+However, surgery is involved and the patient must be a suitable candidate.

 Conclusion